 To Make the Apple Cake:

-- Using a silicone spatula, stir in the flour, cinnamon, baking soda, and salt until just combined.170 g all-purpose flour, 1 tsp ground cinnamon, ½ tsp baking soda, ¼ tsp fine sea salt
+- Using a silicone spatula, stir in the flour, cinnamon, baking soda, and salt until just combined.170 g all-purpose flour, 1 teaspoon ground cinnamon, ½ teaspoon baking soda, ¼ teaspoon fine sea salt

 - Add the apples and stir until evenly incorporated.
 Transfer the batter to the prepared pan and set aside.180 g apples